skydoves/Balloon/README.md

 .setBalloonHighlightAnimation(BalloonHighlightAnimation.SHAKE)
 ```

-We can implement  rotate animation like the example below:
+We can implement the rotate animation like the example below:

 ```kotlin
 .setBalloonHighlightAnimation(BalloonHighlightAnimation.ROTATE)